Nickel compounds are not permitted ingredients in cosmetics, which is reassuring if you are one of the one in six women who have a nickel allergy.

-As some of you may know, I’m writing a book on nickel and other metal allergies.
-Researching safe cosmetics has been challenging: there are relatively few potential options readily available, especially if you are very sensitive, or have been advised to avoid iron oxides and other minerals, and are looking for makeup which uses alternative pigments.
+Unfortunately, there are relatively few make-up options available, especially if you are very sensitive, or have been advised to avoid iron oxides and other minerals, and are looking for products which use alternative pigments.

 That said, there are three categories of products which are or may be worth exploring, although cautious patch testing is always recommended, as there can never be any guarantees.
 Let’s look at each in turn …